go-abyss/ICSE2026/README.md

 This demo only implements a subset of the abyss browser architecture we provided in the paper.
 Features of AML is very limited, and we did not implement NAT traverseral HTTP client.
-Instead, our test public peer registry (not provided here) just provides the AURL the peer posted by itself.
+Instead, our test public peer registry (not provided here) just provides the AURL each peer posted by itself.
 As NAT traversal itself is not our main research interest, we only tested our implementation without NAT, with each peer allocated a static IP.